wohaco/despace/03_wyvern.md

 |Tel| <mark>нетрабочего</mark>, fax: … |
 |Etc| … |

 **Wyvern** is a space company delivering premium Earth observation imagery from satellite platforms.
 Our images fuel the expanding Earth observation data market, which is rapidly progressing due to advances in analytics & machine learning.
-We're creating proprietary technologies to increase the resolution of Earth observation imagery from a small satellite platform.
+We’re creating proprietary technologies to increase the resolution of Earth observation imagery from a small satellite platform.
 Earth observation data improves quality of life for people around the globe & its applications are continually growing.
 Analytics firms can utilize our data in industrial processes, agriculture,  environmental monitoring, & countless more vital applications.

 **Опыт кооперации.**
 …